Chemistry only

 will take care of "everything" below the soil and potassium

-helps the plan to
+helps the plant to

 vitality of the plant